jclark-dot-org/MoveTab/README.md

 A chrome extension that helps you move your tabs from one window to another.

-Credit: Icons adapted from originals by designer Gedeon Maheux.
+Credit: Icons adapted from original by designer Gedeon Maheux.